hyotang666/jingoh/CONCEPTS.md

 ## Abstract concepts
 Jingoh provides the features to notate specification, rather than test framework.
-Once you writes your library's specifications of requirements with jingoh, such file works as test.
+Once you writes your library's specifications with jingoh, such file works as test.
 Additionaly, it will be enough to be used as tutolials for end users.

 ## Packages